Through the Blue

 BEST TIME TO VISIT

 As with most Greek islands, the main tourist season runs from June to September.
 July and August are peak months (and the hottest) and better avoided if you prefer quiet beaches and cool village walks.
-That said, Naxos doesn’t get unbearably busy in general, remaining relatively low-key even in high season.
+That said, while popular, Naxos doesn’t feel unbearably busy in general in managing to spread out the crowds, remaining relatively low-key even in high season.

-Shoulder season weather (Spring and Autumn) is always lovely in Greece, keeping in mind that businesses start to open in April, and close in October.
+Shoulder season weather (Spring and Autumn) is always lovely in Greece, keeping in mind that most businesses start to open in April, and close in October.
 The sliver of weeks in between seasons (early to mid June and early to mid September) is probably the best time to go if you want to enjoy swimming without the searing heat, and with a slice of buzz.

 By winter, tourism dwindles and most related businesses close down.
 But the island, with an established agricultural industry and sizeable (for the Cyclades) resident population, retains some life.
 There are also mountain villages to explore when blustery seaside towns feel desolate and depressed.
 While Mediterranean winters are mild, visits at this time are at the risk of cold and wet days.